Information for Australians

 Quarantine in Myanmar

-If you are suspected of having COVID you will be quarantined in a local facility possibly for an extended period.
+If you are suspected of having COVID-19 you may be quarantined in a local facility, possibly for an extended period, under the direction of the Ministry of Health and Sports.

 These facilities may be below the standard of facilities in Australia.
-You can request approval to quarantine at a hotel (at your cost) based on your health condition.
+In some limited circumstances you may be able to request approval to quarantine at a hotel (at your cost) based on your health condition.

 If you are quarantined email the embassy at [email protected] or call the Embassy on +95 12307410.